 1. I Use Credit Cards For Almost Everything

 Getting rid of your credit cards is one of Dave’s major tips.
 I cannot claim to follow him and still use my credit cards for almost everything.
-I explain in another one of my posts (click here) why I think you should have a credit card in college.
 I learned how to responsibly use a credit card in college.
 Of course, credit cards aren’t for everyone.
 I personally use my credit cards (I have 3) for all of my expenses.
 I rarely have cash.
 For me, this works.
 I have never had credit card debt and I’ve never had a late payment.
 For the most part, I stick to my budget and put most of my expenses on my credit cards.
-I might try to do a cash-only month this year just to try it but I love my credit card rewards.
-I have one cash back card (gas and groceries), one card from college (Netflix and Hulu), and one travel card (everything else).
+I just got back from Vegas with my husband and the trip was FREE because of travel reward points.
+You can use credit cards responsibly.
+Need help tracking your debt payoff?
+Download my free debt tracker.

 2. I Care About My Credit Score

 In my post, Why You Should Care About Your Credit Score, I explain a little more but I have always cared about my credit score.
 I have a really good score and I don’t have debt so I personally think you can have a good score without debt.
-I will be buying a house in a few years so it is important to me to have an excellent credit score.
+The only reason we could afford our forever home (a 25 acre farm) is because of my credit score.
+Your credit score 100% matters and you definitely should care about it.
+If you need help with understanding your credit score (and increasing it), check out my course Master Your Credit.

-My company matches 100% for the first 3% and 50% for the next 3% (so 4.5% total if I put in 6%).
+My company matched 100% for the first 3% and 50% for the next 3% (so 4.5% total if I put in 6%).
 I started working there after college and I have always put in 6% to get the match.
 It’s free money!
 Last year I increased it to 7% when I became debt free.
-I have a lot I need to save for in the future (wedding & house) so I haven’t increased it again.
-I am also contributing to my Roth IRA (index funds and ETFs) and one of my 2018 goals is to learn more about investing.
+I hit six-figures in my 401k by the time I was 29 and that would NOT have happened if I waited to invest until I was debt free.
+I highly recommend contributing at least to your company match while paying off debt.

 4. I Don’t Follow One Specific Plan

 Like I stated above, my financial situation will be changing.
 I went from having debt since 2013 to becoming debt free in 2017.
-I will soon go back into debt (more debt than I ever had) and then become debt free for the second time.
-Recently I have been researching real estate investing, travel hacking, and the FIRE (Financial Independence/Retire Early) community.
-About a year ago I just assumed I would work until I was 65 and then retire.
+Then I married into $154k of debt and we worked SO hard to become debt free again.
+Now we have 2 kids and live on a 25 acre farm.
+Life is constantly changing and you need a plan that YOU know how to adjust and change too.
+I just assumed I would work until I was 65 and then retire.
 Now I am trying to retire much earlier.
 My financial interests continue to change and evolve.
 As they evolve, my strategy changes.
 Don’t be afraid to adjust your strategy.

 My recommendation is to soak up as much knowledge as possible and pick pieces of advice that work for you.
 Don’t be afraid to be different.
 Don’t be afraid to lose friends or followers.
 You don’t need to follow any program exactly.
 Don’t be embarrassed about where you are currently.
 If someone gets mad at you because you are doing things differently, who cares.
 It is YOUR journey.
 Life is too short to worry about what others think about how you handle your finances.
 Let’s encourage each other even if our opinions differ.
 Let’s help each other reach our financial goals even if we go about it differently.